openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 oc apply -f openebs-storageclasses.yaml
 ```

--After applying the operator yaml, if you see pod status is in pending state and on describing the maya-apiserver pod the below error
-message is found.
+-After applying the operator yaml, if you see pod status is in pending state and on describing the maya-apiserver pod the the following error message is found.

 ```
 [root@osnode1 ~]# oc get pods -n openebs